1024mb/save-file-attrs/README.md

 options:
   -h, --help            show this help message and exit -o [%OUTPUT%], --output [%OUTPUT%]
-                        Set the output file (Optional, default is ".saved- file-attrs" in current dir) -wp [%PATH%], --working-path [%PATH%]
+                        Set the output file.
+(Default is ".saved-file-attrs" in the current directory)
+  -wp [%PATH%], --working-path [%PATH%]
-                        Set the path to store attributes from (Optional, default is current path)
+                        Set the path to store attributes from.
+(Default is the current path)
   -ex [%PATTERN_RULE% ...], --exclude [%PATTERN_RULE% ...]
                         Pattern rules to exclude, same format as git ignore rules.
   -if [%IGNORE-FILE% ...], --ignore-file [%IGNORE-FILE% ...]
-                        Ignore file containing pattern rules, same format as git ignore rules.
+                        File(s) containing pattern rules, same format as git ignore rules.
   -eic, --exclusions-ignore-case
                         Ignore casing for exclusions.
-  -r, --relative        Store the paths as relative instead of full --no-print-excluded   Don't print excluded files and folders
+  -r, --relative        Store the paths as relative instead of full paths.
+  -sl, --skip-links     Skip symbolic links and junctions.
+  --no-print-excluded   Don't print excluded files and folders.
+  --no-print-skipped    Don't print skipped files and folders.
 ```

 Restore: